CBP Currency Seizures

 - the nature of any tests or inquiries to be conducted; and

 - the nature of any information that, if supplied to CBP, will speed up the disposition of the detention.

-If the issues are not resolved, the detention might turn into a seizure case.
+The detention might become a seizure case if the issues are unresolved.
 The issuance of a seizure notice is necessary to begin the legal process for the forfeiture of the importer’s goods or merchandise.

-The importer then has the opportunity to make a claim for court action or judicial review which is the best way to get the goods back quickly.
+The importer can then file a claim for court action or judicial review, which is the best way to get the goods back quickly.
 If the importer doesn’t act quickly, the goods or merchandise may be sent for auction or destruction.

-This article was last updated on Thursday, February 6, 2020.
+This article was last updated on Tuesday, February 20, 2024.